-One popular low-volume printer is the Magicard Pronto.
-This is one of the most popular printers, used by businesses in every industry.
-This compact printer can produce full-color cards in 35 seconds, and monochrom ecards in just 7 seconds.
+One popular low-volume printer is the AlphaCard PRO 100.
+With the PRO 100 you can product full color cards in 35 seconds (and monochrome in just 7 seconds!).
 The printer is hand-feed only, so to print dual-sided cards you need to print the first side, then flip the card over and feed it through the printer again – this process is designed for organizations that only have to print a card or two at a time.
 If you need to print more, consider a standard volume printer.

 Standard Volume ID Card Printers